 Multiple users reported the information screen freezing after adjusting the climate control.
-This results in the touch screen, steering controls or phone connection to be disabled.
+This results in the touch screen, steering controls, or phone connection becoming disabled.
 The radio power also went out, however manual controls for the climate control functioned fine.
 Even after multiple restarts the screen remains in a frozen state and appears to be on even when the vehicle is switched off.
 Other owners reported, after using Google maps, caused the above unresponsive state.

 Users reported the SYNC3 takes a few minutes to register all the inputs.
 It resumes the last played satellite station, however, the screen remains in an unresponsive state.
 Plugging an iPhone in and unlocking the phone to activate CarPlay results in the screen freezing.